 How ‘networking’ really just means building community and making connections

 Like many others, I don’t love the word ‘networking’.
 It has this machine-like, ulterior motive, abstract-feel to it that doesn’t convey enough humanness.
-Perhaps we’ll create a new word to describe this process so it seems more approachable and less like a LinkedIn lecture.
+Perhaps we’ll create a new word to describe this process so it seems more approachable and less like a lesson on using LinkedIn.
 But for now I’ll simply use networking to refer to this process of making useful connections and creating greater, more accessible community.

 By shying away from being fully present in my community and hesitant about sharing my passion and skill, I wasn’t able to be in fullest service to my students or to the community.

 Once I got out of my head about what networking entailed and got more focused on simply making connections with people, things got a lot easier.

 Networking initially seemed prescriptive; do X to get Y, like following a set of external guidelines to move toward an end result of fostering opportunity.

 However I think there’s another angle that’s more intuitive.
 If you have a reason to network, you most likely enjoy the idea/service/product you’re offering and naturally want to share it.